Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self, a length 30 *(45m)* line
 - **Components**: None
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 round
-A line of distorted space 30 *(45m)* long and 1 *(1.5m)* wide extends from your space, superpositioning each creature in the line’s area.
+A line of distorted space 30 *(45m)* long and 1 *(1.5m)* wide extends from your space, superpositioning each creature in the line's area.
 Until the end of your next turn, or until you leave the area, you and each creature in the area count as being within 1 *(1.5m)* of each other creature in the area, and can teleport to any unoccupied space in the area as a Bonus Action.
-**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the spell’s duration increases by 1 round for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the spell's duration increases by 1 round for each slot level above 3.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*